Michigan Advanced Pain & Spine

 When the pain of bursitis doesn’t improve despite conservative treatments, you may need a bursa injection to eliminate the inflammation and ease your pain.
-Martin Quiroga, DO, MBA, and Eduardo Otero Loperena, MD, at Michigan Advanced Pain & Spine, offer comprehensive treatment and pain management for bursitis, including injections when needed to restore a healthy joint.
+Martin Quiroga, DO, MBA, at Michigan Advanced Pain & Spine, offers comprehensive treatment and pain management for bursitis, including injections when needed to restore a healthy joint.
 To learn if you’re a good candidate for bursa injections, call the office in Warren, Michigan, or schedule an appointment online today.

 Your provider may recommend a bursa injection to relieve the pain caused by bursitis.
 Bursitis occurs when tiny, fluid-filled sacs called bursa become inflamed.
 Each bursa reduces friction between your bones and soft tissues like your skin, ligaments, and tendons.